pratikshazac-ctrl/eks-ha-application/README.md

 The static website is hosted in `website/` folder with all images in `website/images/`.

-## Live Demo (optional)
+## Live Demo
 http://aeb4f0f256d054d32b78017362ddfaeb-1887267208.ap-south-1.elb.amazonaws.com/

 ## Conclusion
-This repo contains all files to recreate a highly available, persistent web application on AWS EKS.
+This repo contains all files to create a highly available, persistent web application on AWS EKS.